 It is important that you join writer’s forums such as digital point, writers.net, or absolutewrite.com and interact with others.
 Speak your mind on goodreads, and answer back discussions on writingforums.com, show your wit.

 Convince others how good you are

 Freelance writers should go out of their way to let others know how good they can be.
-This is not about persuading someone with words, but more about letting your actions do the talking.
-And it is also about being confidence.
+This is not about persuading someone with words but more about letting your actions do the talking.
+And it is also about being confident.